gnp-x/cyberelia_guide/src/content/docs/reference/titles.md

 ---
-title: roles
+title: titles
 ---

 ## /user/

 > Obtained through registration of new users when they run the [cybr](/commands/cybr) command.
 This grants the player the ability to use the various commands needed to engage with the game.
-Currently, the only command useable at this time is the [fight](/commands/fight) command.

 :::note
 The following titles are subject to change in regard to how and when they're earned.